Rchrdlss3/Rchrdlss3/README.md

 # About Me
 <div class = "about-me-content" id ="about-me-coll">
-Hi there!
-My name is Richard and I'm from New York.
-Currently a resident in Delaware,
-* How and When I started getting into computer
-* How I also have a passion for photo and video editing, Figma
-* Anime and Gym if not coding
-* From New York, moved to Delaware in November for job in Philly
+My name is Richard and I'm currently a Delaware resident, born and raised in New York.
+I enjoy coding, anime, and going to the gym.
+I started with my love for technology at a very young age, constantly breaking down and building up my computers, playing around with hard drives, and just playing online with friends.
+At this time, I also joined multiple online communites such as Naruto-Arena and IMVU, using Photoshop, Sony Vegas, and Gimp for photo & video manipulation.
+In my early teens I was ranked as a high intermediate Gfxer on <a href="https://tagfreak.net/">Tagfreak</a>.
+When enrolling into college, I refused to let my love for computers dissipate and went for Computer Science as my major.
+Message/Connect with me on <a href ="https://www.linkedin.com/in/richardulysse/">LinkedIn</a> and tell me a little about yourself!
 </div>